eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 - utest
 - stest

-#### The agent shall report workload state WaitingToStop for workloads with unfulfilled delete conditions
+#### The agent shall report workload state stopping for workloads with unfulfilled DeleteConditions
 `swdd~agent-reports-pending-delete-workload-state~1`

 Status: approved

-When the WorkloadScheduler receives the `WorkloadOperation` to delete a workload, and the workload has an inter-workload dependency with an unfulfilled `DeleteCondition`, and the workload operation of that workload is enqueued into the waiting queue, the WorkloadScheduler shall report the workload state `Stopping(WaitingToStop)`.
+When the WorkloadScheduler receives the `WorkloadOperation` to delete a workload and the workload is an inter-workload dependency of at least one other workload and the workload has at least one unfulfilled `DeleteCondition`, the WorkloadScheduler shall report the workload state `Stopping(WaitingToStop)`.

-Rationale: This communicates to the user that the workload is scheduled but not ready to delete because another workload has a dependency to that workload.
+Rationale: This communicates to the user that the delete of the inter-workload dependency is scheduled but not ready because another workload requires it.

 Tags:
 - WorkloadScheduler